-- Student is confined under doctor's orders; - Student is called to active military duty during emergency situations; or Granted a leave of absence from FSU for reasonable cause by his or her academic Dean.
+- Student is confined under doctor's orders: - Student is called to active military duty during emergency situations; or granted a leave of absence from FSU for reasonable cause by his or her academic Dean.

-Whenever possible, student is encouraged to contact the instructor for notification of a planned absence.
+Whenever possible, students are encouraged to contact the instructor for notification of a planned absence.